Best Screw Guns: Retire Your Screwdriver Set

 Like our best overall screw gun pick, this screw gun from Pink Power isn’t quite the go-getter you’d see from higher-priced, larger screw guns.
 You’ll also have to change out the bits by hand.
 That takes a bit of time away from your project, but in the end, this Pink Power screw gun is a handy companion.

-Here’s one more screw gun for your consideration.
+Here’s another screw gun for your consideration.
 The Drywall Screw Gun from DeWalt is a well-known name in the tool industry.
 If you haven’t gotten a chance to pick up and handle a DeWalt, visit your local hardware store.
-In the meantime, keep reading to find out more about our honorable mention pick.
+In the meantime, keep reading to find out more about our this pick.

 With both variable speeds and a reversible feature, this screw gun from DeWalt is meant for securing drywall.
 The unit includes helical-cut steel and heat-treated steel gears for a durable, long-lasting tool that will keep on turning.
 This screw gun is capable of 6.5 amps and weighs just over 4 pounds.
 You’ll enjoy a two-finger trigger for control and comfort and a rubber grip to ensure you won’t slip.
 Meant for securing decking, drywall, and heavy-gauge steel, this drywall screw gun has a depth-sensitive nosepiece for consistent fastening depth.